manell0/MileStone-1-Couronne/README.md

 ## Content

-- The text used in the explonations (rules and storys) is taken from wikipedia.
+- The text used in the explonations (rules and storys) is taken from [wikipedia](https://sv.wikipedia.org/wiki/Couronne).
-- Go Back script taken from that i use in the movie.html file [W3 Schools](https://www.w3schools.com/jsref/met_his_back.asp)
+- Go Back script taken from [W3 Schools](https://www.w3schools.com/jsref/met_his_back.asp) that i use in the movie.html file

 ## Media